douaeelh2/Java-Doc/README.md

         }
     }
 ```

+### Difference between Abstract Class and Interface

+ ### Method Implementation:
+ - Abstract Class: Can have both `abstract` and `concrete` methods.
+ -Interface: Can only have `method signatures`, but from Java 8 onwards, can have `default` and `static` methods.

+### Inheritance:
+- Abstract Class: Supports both single inheritance and implementation inheritance.
+A Java class can extend only `one abstract class` due to `Java's single inheritance` model.
+It's possible to inherit fields and methods from an abstract class, and subclassing allows for code reuse and extension of functionality.
+- Interface: Supports `multiple inheritance` through implementation.
+A Java class can `implement` multiple interfaces.
+Interfaces enable a form of multiple inheritance by allowing a class to declare that it implements multiple behaviors.

+### Access Modifiers:
+- Abstract Class: Can have constructors with various access modifiers `(public, protected, or package-private)`.
+Abstract classes can also have fields with any access modifier.
+- Interface: All methods declared in an interface are by default `public` and `abstract`.
+Fields in interfaces are implicitly `public`, `static`, and `final`.

+### Constructor:
+- Abstract Class:  Can have constructors, which are called when a concrete subclass is instantiated.
+- Interface: Cannot have constructors because interfaces cannot be instantiated.
+They are meant to be implemented by classes, which provide the necessary constructors.

+### Extension:
+- Abstract Class: Extended using the `extends` keyword.
+- Interface: Implemented using the `implements` keyword.

+### Usage:
+- Abstract Class: Used when you want to provide a common `base implementation` for a group of related classes.
+It's appropriate when you have a base class that contains some default behavior that subclasses can inherit and override.
+- Interface: Used when you want to define a `contract` for a group of classes, specifying a `set of methods` that implementing classes must provide.
+Interfaces are useful for achieving `loose coupling` and allowing different classes to adhere to a common interface without being tightly coupled to each other.

 ## 7. Static
    - `Static Variable:` When a variable is declared as static within a class, it means that the variable belongs to the class itself rather than to any instance of the class.
 There will be only one copy of a static variable regardless of how many instances of the class are created.